drachlyznardh/git-historian/README.md

 Each commit is displayed as a white bullet character '⬤' (\u2022).
 Arrows take the color of their destination column and are drawn with unicode box chars.

-As each child receives arrows from the bottom, there is no indication of the order of merges.
+As each merge commit receives all its incoming arrows from the bottom, there is no indication of the original order of parents.
+You cannot infere which parent was merged into which, as the relative row and column of each parent depends on the whole layout.

-Fork and merge relations are displayed with arrows, which move on horizontal straight lines until they reach the target column, then bend by 90 degrees and move straight up until they touch the target commit.
-Each arrow gets it color from its destination column and keeps it until the end.

-All arrows start from the father and point towards the child.
-The parent order is not preserved, so you cannot longer assume that the leftmost arrows comes from the first parent, as you can do with the usual `git log --graph` layout.

-Closer arrows (those with less horizontal gap from the respective target) take precedence over other arrows.
-This affects the color, not the direction.

-At the end of its row, each commit is resented with its `git show -s --online --decorate --color` output.
+At the end of its row, each commit is resented with its equivalent `git show -s --pretty='<format>' ` output.
+You can specify the format string with options `-p, --pretty`, otherwise my own default will be used instead.

 Testing
 -------